Chapter 10: Research, Creative, and Scholarly Activities

 The purpose of effort certification is to confirm after the end of the reporting period that salaries and wages charged to each sponsored agreement are reasonable in relation to the actual work performed.
 Policy 3105, “Effort Certification,” describes the procedures for required effort certification in accordance with federal regulations.
 Individual investigators, departments, and other university administrators have specific responsibilities under the policy for certifying effort, monitoring compliance, and assuring that only allocable charges are made to grants and contracts.
 Federal audits have made clear that only effort directly related to a project can be charged to that project and salary expenditures on behalf of the project must occur during the effort reporting period.
 The university takes its obligations to comply with federal regulations very seriously; failure to comply may mean severe financial penalties and/or loss of opportunity for future grants from the federal sponsor.
 To be consistent and fair to all sponsors, the same kind of accountability applies to non-federal grants and contracts.

 Salary costs for faculty, staff, and graduate, and professional students are one of the largest cost categories for sponsored projects.
-Internal controls over salary costs include procedures to ensure that salary costs are in compliance with federal regulations and Policy 3240, “Costing Principles for Sponsored Projects.”
-That is, all salary costs charged to a sponsored project must be reasonable for the work performed, necessary for the performance of the project, allowable per sponsor and university policies, and allocable to the project.
+Internal controls over salary costs include procedures to ensure that salary costs comply with federal regulations and Policy 3240, “Costing Principles for Sponsored Projects.”
+That is, all salary costs charged to a sponsored project must be reasonable for the work performed, necessary or the performance of the project, allowable per sponsor and university policies, and allocable to the project.

 Effort certification is particularly complex for instructional faculty members who manage multiple responsibilities simultaneously, seamlessly moving from class to supervising graduate and professional students, to conducting research and developing the next proposal in the same day or week.
 Indeed, most instructional faculty members are engaged in teaching, administrative tasks, or other duties in addition to their work on sponsored projects, even during the summer.
 Yet only activities directly related to a sponsored grant or contract may be charged to that grant or contract; institutional activity is supported by other, non-sponsored funding (or may be uncompensated during the summer).